paul-j-lucas/wrap/test/tests/README.md

     ad-B2-E1-m.test

-that are the same test but differ only in 'e' vs. 'E' will work fine on typical Linux filesystems but cause a collision on Mac OS X.
+that are the same test but differ only in 'e' vs. 'E' will work fine on every other Unix filesystem but cause a collision on HFS+.

 One solution (the one used here) is to append a distinct number: